---

 #### Step D: Post Receipt On-Chain

-The coordinator's success response includes a ready-to-submit `transaction` object:
+The coordinator's success response includes ready-to-submit transaction objects:

 ```json